daxprocoder/PrediXStock/README.md

 ## Usage

-To run PrediStock, use the following command:
+To run PrediXStock, use the following command:

 npm start

-This will start the server and make the application available at http://localhost:3000.
+This will start the server and make the application available at http://localhost:8000 and frontend on http://localhost:8001

 ## Contributing